Frequently Asked Questions about Group Therapy:

-This Fall 2018 semester, SC&WS will be offering an anxiety management support group entitled “Managing My Anxiety & Taking Back My Control.”
+In Spring 2019, SC&WS will be offering an anxiety management support group entitled “Managing My Anxiety & Taking Back My Control.”
 This four week group therapy series will occur on the same day and time each week; participants are strongly encouraged to attend all four group therapy sessions.
 If you are interested in participating, please call (210) 784-1331 to have your name added to the group therapy roster.
 All currently enrolled A&M-SA students are welcome to attend!

 Is Group Therapy effective?